Roger Clarke's Web-Site

 An artefact communicates a recommended action to a human.
 If the artefact cannot proceed with the action unless the human exercises their power to accept the recommendation, then the artefact does not have autonomy

-The effect of implementing Intellectics is to reduce the moderating effect of humans in the decision-loop, and even to remove that effect entirely.
+The effect of implementing Intellectics is to at least reduce the moderating effect of humans in the decision-loop, and even to remove that effect entirely.
 Applying the notion of Intellectics has the benefit of bringing into much stronger focus the importance of assuring legitimacy of the data, of the inferencing technique, and of the inferences, decisions and actions.

 In the case of inferencing based on neural networks, for example, major challenges that have to be satisfactorily addressed include the choice of learning algorithm, the availability and choice of sufficient training data, the quality of the training data, the significance of and the approaches adopted to data scrubbing and to empty cells within the training data, and the quality of the data to which the neural network is then applied (Clarke 2016a, 2016b).